Gifted Ireland was established as the national advocacy body for the gifted community in Ireland in order to:

 - Help parents find support and advice in their local communities by developing a national Gifted Advocacy and Support (GAS) network.

 Gifted Ireland is a voluntary and collaborative project bringing together a great deal of relevant professional experience in the fields of education, psychology, neuroscience and medicine.
 Combined with first-hand experience as parents and teachers of gifted children, we are well qualified to speak on behalf of the gifted community.
-Over time, it is our goal that this initiative will develop into an effective resource for both parents and teachers of gifted children in Ireland.
+After 12 years of advocacy, the original founders have taken a step back but are happy to continue to share these resources in the hope that someone may offer to take up the baton.
+While Gifted Ireland is largely dormant at the moment, , Michele Pippet is available to offer assistance to gifted adolescents and adults.

 We started out as Karen McCarthy and Catherine Riordan, aka Dazzled and Frazzled of The Irish Gifted Education Blog.
 In 2009, Karen and Catherine established a support group in Wicklow/South Dublin, called GAS (Gifted Advocacy and Support).
 Through this, they coordinated several national advocacy efforts.